pearlxcore/HuaweiAPI/README.md

     workmode : LTE
     submask : 255.255.255.255

-You can use GET/POST request to router's API.
+Send GET request to router's API.
 This is example of using GET request to api/monitoring/month_statistics

     HuaweiAPI.HuaweiAPI.Tools.GET(ip, "api/monitoring/month_statistics");